Have some yummy fun graphing candy

-Need a fun and delicious toddler math activity?
+Need a fun and delicious post- Halloween math activity?
 You’ve got to try graphing candy.
-It’s a simple, silly way for toddlers to play with food and learn a little something new.
+It’s a simple, silly way for young children to play with math and enjoy their candy at the same time.
+It’s a great way to finish off Halloween.

 - Tape